Teeuwynn has been a game designer, author, and TV writer since her career began back in the '90s.

 The contestants noted that Papa Smurf was covered in thousands upon thousands of bug bites.
 Once Papa Smurf was diagnosed, he was removed from the island and treated with anti-toxins to help his body heal.

 Physical accidents are common on Survivor with all the demanding challenges, not to mention the physical environment the Survivors have to live in.

 Michael Skupin (Survivor: Australia): Michael Skupin is probably the original poster boy for Survivor injuries.
-One day at camp in Australia, Mike was making fire.
+One day at camp in Survivor: The Australian Outback, Mike was making fire.
 He got dizzy, whether from smoke, lack of sleep, or dehydration, and passed out falling hands first into the fire.
-Skupin needed to be helevacced out for emergency treatments, including a number of surgeries.
+Skupin needed to be helivacced out for emergency treatments, including a number of surgeries.
 It took over a year for his hands to heal completely.